The Klonopin High, Side Effects and Withdrawal

 Peak concentrations of clonazepam in the bloodstream can take anywhere from one to four hours, depending on the individual taking the drug.

-Because of it’s longer half-life, patients taking Klonopin do not need to take it as often as other benzodiazepines and the effects of the drug can last up to 12 hours in some cases.
+Because of its longer half-life, patients taking Klonopin do not need to take it as often as other benzodiazepines and the effects of the drug can last up to 12 hours in some cases.

 With that said, Clonazepam or Klonopin can stay in your system for much longer than the effects of the Klonopin high.
 It may show up on blood tests for up to five days and urine tests for two weeks to a month depending on the dose and frequency of use.